-So what can you do for them while they are away to help them adjust in ways both big and small whether they are down the road or across the country, knowing that their needs will change from that first year to the last?
+So what can you do for them while they are away to help them adjust in big and small ways, whether they are down the road or across the country, knowing that their needs will change from that first year to the last?

 1. Your teens need to learn how to solve problems on their own.

 Remember when you were away at school and had an issue — what did you do?
 You talked to roommates and friends.
 Or yourself.
 You figured it out.
 THEN you might have told your parents.
 Or not.
-Jumping on their school’s website and finding everything for them might be helpful in the short term, but I can tell you that it leads to total paralysis day-to-day especially when they find an internship or a job and have not developed any of those professional competencies.
+Jumping on their school’s website and finding everything for them might be helpful in the short term.
+Still, I can tell you that it leads to total paralysis day-to-day, especially when they find an internship or a job and have not developed any professional competencies.

-If they ask you for help, your answer should be, “Why don’t you ask your advisor or your professor?”
+If they ask you for help, your answer should be, “Why don’t you ask your advisor or professor?”
 That is why we are here!
-You would not believe the random questions I get….and they make me laugh and I am happy to get them because it means they aren’t asking you.
-Of course, as parents we are still a resource for our kids while they are in college; we just shouldn’t be THE resource.
+You would not believe the random questions I get…. they make me laugh, and I am happy to get them because it means they aren’t asking you.
+Of course, as parents, we are still a resource for our kids while they are in college; we shouldn’t be THE resource.
 There needs to be a BALANCE in promoting both short-term and lifelong growth.

 So when do you intervene on behalf of your child?
-You intervene if there is a major issue your child simply cannot solve on their own (and they have tried multiple avenues) or they are not getting the services to which they are entitled.
-Then you might need to step in.
+You intervene if there is a major issue your child cannot solve on their own (and they have tried multiple avenues) or they are not getting the services to which they are entitled.
+Then, you might need to step in.

 2. Do not text your child hourly.
 Or even daily.